ejfox/website/content/blog/film-development.md

 7. Remove everything (including garbage) from the dark bag

 ### Developing rolls of film

+It's important to double-check the film and developer you are using - make sure they are consistent with each other.
+After you have verified the proper temperature and time of development, slowly pour your developer into the cannister, develop, and dry.

 1. Double check the film you are using and the developer [to make sure you are developing at the right temperature for the right amount of time](https://www.digitaltruth.com/devchart.php?Film=Kodak+Tri-X+400&Developer=Ilfosol+3%25&mdc=Search&TempUnits=F&TimeUnits=T)
 2. Get your developer to the right temperature
 3. Pour developer into cannister, follow agitation procedure for your specific film/developer